intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 bash /opt/run_spark_on_occlum_glibc.sh pi_cluster
 ```

-You can see driver and executors by 'kubectl get pods | grep pi', and see Pi result in the container logs
+You can see driver and executors by 'kubectl get pods | grep pi', and see Pi result in the docker pod's log.

 ```bash
 Pi is roughly 3.1436957184785923